codacy/codacy-remark-lint/docs/description/remark-lint-no-file-name-outer-dashes.md

+# remark-lint-no-file-name-outer-dashes

-Warn when file names contain initial or final dashes (hyphen-minus, `-`).
+[`remark-lint`][github-remark-lint] rule to warn when file names start or end with dashes.